Ming-Hao-Zhang/Ming-Hao-Zhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am currently a postdoctoral researcher (Special Research Assistant) at the University of Chinese Academy of Sciences.
 I obtained my Ph.D. in 2025 from the [School of Physics and Astronomy](https://physics.bnu.edu.cn/), [Beijing Normal University](https://www.bnu.edu.cn/).
 My research interests include fusion reactions, multi-nucleon transfer reactions, and the application of machine learning methods in nuclear theory.

 During my doctoral studies, I worked on theoretical modeling and computational approaches to heavy-ion reactions, with a focus on the dinuclear system model.
 I have co-authored several research articles in peer-reviewed journals such as *Physical Review C* and *Nuclear Science and Techniques*.
 In addition, I serve as a reviewer for *Journal of Physics G: Nuclear and Particle Physics*, *Journal of Physics A: Mathematical and Theoretical*, *Nuclear Science and Engineering* and *Nuclear Physics and Atomic Energy*.